• Skip to primary navigation

 History

-The Finnish Lapphund is an old breed that got its name from Lapland, an area close to the Arctic Circle.
+The Finnish Lapphund is an old breed that gets its name from Lapland, an area near the Arctic Circle.

 Residents of that region bred thick-coated dogs for herding reindeer and hunting.
 Since the breed is naturally cooperative and friendly, they quickly became excellent watchdogs and human companions.

-The American Kennel Club recognized the Finnish Lapphund in 2011, and the breed is not very popular in North America as it is in Finland and other European countries.
+The American Kennel Club recognized the Finnish Lapphund in 2011.
+The breed is less popular in North America than in Finland and other European countries.

 The breed has been ranked amongst Finland’s top 20 most popular species thanks to its good temperament, health, and gorgeous looks.